-The combination of all of this Regulation 25 stage fed into the next, preferred option (Regulation 19) stage of the core Strategy, which was published for consultation in April 2012.
+The combination of all of this Regulation 25 stage fed o the next, preferred option (Regulation 19) stage of the core Strategy, which was published for consultation in April 2012.
 Following this, the comments received were considered and the Core Strategy was submitted for Examination in September 2012 (Regulation 22 stage).
-Following submission, advice from the appointed Inspector was that revision work to some of the evidence base should be undertaken.
-This work was completed within a suspension period of the EiP and the hearing sessions were held between 14th and 22nd January 2014.
-Work is currently underway on a number of modifications to the document and when this is complete, and consultation on these modifications has been undertaken, the appointed Inspector will make a decision on whether the plan is sound.
+Following submission, advice from the appointed Inspector was that revision work to some of the evidence base should be undertaken and this is currently on-going, as has been highlighted throughout this report.
+The Examination process is therefore currently subject to a suspension period and is due to resume in July 2013.